 That is okay!
 Just defrost it in warm water, put the food in the baking dish, then throw it in the oven.
 It may not pull-apart quite like being in the crockpot all day, but your food will still taste good!

 7) ALWAYS place cooked food in the fridge before freezing.

 Placing steaming hot food right into the freezer can contaminate the food.
 ALWAYS let it sit overnight in the fridge before replacing the meal in your freezer.

 8) Avoid already- frozen meat.

-If you are making the type of freezer meal that goes into a crock pot or oven to cook. ( raw meat with a marinade) Avoid purchasing frozen meat.
-First, if you are just adding a marinade to the frozen meat and sticking it in the freezer, it’s likely that your dinner will end up watery ( because you never defrosted the chicken). and Second, refreezing already frozen meat can contaminate it.
+If you are making the type of freezer meal that goes into a crockpot or oven to cook. ( raw meat with a marinade) Avoid purchasing frozen beef.
+First, if you are adding a marinade to the frozen meat and sticking it in the freezer, your dinner will likely end up watery ( because you never defrosted the chicken).
+And Second, refreezing already frozen meat can contaminate it.

 When you transfer your freezer meals to the freezer- make sure there is space to lay your freezer meals down flat.
 Then after a day or so, arrange those meals like books on a bookshelf.
 You will be able to maximize space that way.